ivan-ios-dev/advent-of-code-2021/DaysAsSpecs/Day1/Specs.md

 1. "Depth" - measurement type

 #### Main flow
-1. System returns the count of times the sum of "depth" measurements in 3-items sliding window increases from the previous sum
+1. System returns the count of times the sum of "depth" measurements in 3-items sliding window increases from the previous sum.
+Stop when there aren't enough measurements left to create a new three-measurement sum

 #### Failure flow (empty List of depths)
 1. If depths list is empty, system returns "Empty Depths List" error (we could have just return 0 in this case, but it sounds like an unexpected input, as submarine performs sonar sweep only when submerged in water, so we'd better return explicit error in this case)